Pushdown automaton: Generalization

 Construct the following transitions for the PDA:

-Stack automaton
+Stack automata

 As a generalization of pushdown automata, Ginsburg, Greibach, and Harrison (1967) investigated stack automata, which may additionally step left or right in the input string (surrounded by special endmarker symbols to prevent slipping out), and step up or down in the stack in read-only mode.

 A stack automaton is called nonerasing if it never pops from the stack.
 The class of languages accepted by nondeterministic, nonerasing stack automata is NSPACE(n2), which is a superset of the context-sensitive languages.
 The class of languages accepted by deterministic, nonerasing stack automata is DSPACE(n⋅log(n)).